Qayyum Changezi: Dhaka Mohammedan

+In 1963, Changezi also represented Dhaka Mohammedan winning the Dhaka First Division League and finishing top scorer of the tournament with 27 goals.

 A few months later during a 1963 global tour, Germany's Bundesliga club Fortuna Düsseldorf faced aircraft issues, leading to an unexpected stay in Pakistan.
-The Pakistan Football Federation invited the club to play friendly matches against select XI teams from East and West Pakistan.
-Fortuna enthusiastically accepted, competing against teams like East Pakistan Sports Board XI in Dacca, which included Changezi as captain, where he scored East Pakistan's consolation goal from a long-distance free-kick in the 39th minute in a 1–4 defeat.
-The german side reportedly offered a playing contract to Changezi in his last playing years, which the latter ultiumately declined.
+Fortuna played against the East Pakistan football team selection in Dacca, which included Changezi as captain, where he scored East Pakistan's consolation goal from a long-distance free-kick in the 39th minute in a 1–4 defeat.
+The German side reportedly offered a playing contract to Changezi in his last playing years, which the latter ultiumately declined.

+Pakistan Western Railway

+Changezi later joined Pakistan Western Railway.
+Under his captainship, Railway ended up in the second position in 15th and 16th National Championship in 1963 and 1965, after falling twice to Karachi, in the finals held in the cities of Karachi and Peshawar respectively, He played for Railway till 1966.